Start

 We share our research and findings by providing access to the FluCov Bulletins, posters, and survey results:

-2. the FluCov Bulletins: regular publications of the epidemiological assessment on the impact of SARS-CoV-2 on influenza activity
+• the FluCov Bulletins of the epidemiological assessment on the impact of SARS-CoV-2 on influenza activity

-• two abstracts which were submitted to Options XI: 1) the NIC survey results and 2) the modelling study/strategy (by EHESP)
+1. two posters which were presented at Options XI: 1) the NIC survey results and 2) the modelling study/strategy (by EHESP)

 Result 1: FluCov Dashboard, the impact of SARS-CoV-2 on influenza

 The emergence of SARS-CoV-2 in 2019 had a major impact on the global circulation of respiratory viruses, including influenza (see https://www.nature.com/articles/s41467-022-29402-5).
-In order to understand the impact of SARS-CoV-2 on influenza activity worldwide, the FluCov Dashboard offers users a clear view of the current and past circulation of both viruses (since 2019), in a wide range of countries all over the world.
+In order to understand the impact of SARS-CoV-2 on influenza activity worldwide, and more recently their co-circulation, the FluCov Dashboard offers users a clear view of the current and past circulation of both viruses (since 2019), in a wide range of countries all over the world.
 Real-time weekly surveillance weekly data are downloaded and presented in the Dashboard.

 Nivel-FluCov-Dashboard

-Results 2 en 3: FluCov Bulletins, scientific publications, survey results, posters
+Results 2 and 3: FluCov Bulletins, scientific publications, survey results, posters

 Posters